 CI Financial Corp (CIX) Director Barry Huntly Gordon Sells 50,000 Shares

-CI Financial Corp Director Barry Huntly Gordon sold 50,000 shares of the stock in a transaction on Friday, March 10th.
+CI Financial Corp Director Barry Huntly Gordon sold 50,000 shares of the business's stock in a transaction dated Friday, March 10th.
 The stock was sold at an average price of C$26.93, for a total transaction of C$1,346,500.00.

 Comments